Embroidermodder/Embroidermodder/embroidermodder2/docs/refman/emrm.md

   \item Settings dialog: notify when the user is switching tabs that the setting has been changed, adding apply button is what would make sense for this to happen.
 \end{itemize}

-\chapter{Introduction}
+# Introduction

-The \emph{Embroidermodder 2} project is a collection of small software utilities for manipulating, converting and creating embroidery files in all major embroidery machine formats.
+The *Embroidermodder 2* project is a collection of small software utilities for manipulating, converting and creating embroidery files in all major embroidery machine formats.
 The program \textit{Embroidermodder 2} itself is a larger graphical user interface (GUI) which is at the heart of the project.